California’s Central Coast is a bit of a mystery to many travelers.

 Ask locals for must-eat foods, and they’re sure to mention Negranti Creamery.
-Their creative sheep's milk ice creams have a major following and with a shop in Tin City, Atascadero, as well as in downtown Paso Robles, you have no excuse to skip this!
+Their creative sheep’s milk ice creams have a significant following, and with a shop in Tin City, Atascadero, as well as in downtown Paso Robles, you have no excuse to skip this!

 Visit A Local Farmers Market